 ACOUSTIC RECORDING.
-Starting with Léon Scott de Martinville in the late 1850s, sound was recorded by gathering it into a horn (usually conical).
-The sound waves were intensified as they passed to the narrow end of the horn – usually around 0.5″ (12mm) across.
+More accurately, ‘Mechanical Recording’, it began with Léon Scott de Martinville in the late 1850s.
+Sound was recorded by gathering it into a fairly narrow conical horn.
+The sound waves were intensified as they passed to the small end of the horn – usually around 0.5″ (12mm) across.
 From there, they went into a shallow chamber about 2″ (5cm) in diameter.
 Here, they caused a very thin glass diaphragm to vibrate.

 Attached to this diaphragm was a very light lever assembly bearing a point, which conveyed the vibrations and impressed them on a moving plastic medium such as wax or tinfoil.